Anisotropic Hydrodynamic Mean-Field Theory for Semiflexible Polymers under Tension: Abstract

 \section{Abstract}

-We introduce an anisotropic mean-field approach for the dynamics of semiflexible polymers under tension.
-The theory is designed to exactly reproduce the lowest order equilibrium averages of a stretched polymer, and includes the non-trivial influence of long-range hydrodynamic coupling.
-Validated by Brownian hydrodynamics simulations, the theory is highly accurate over a broad parameter range, even far from the weakly bending limit.
-It captures the change in viscoelastic response due to polymer stiffening under tension that has been observed experimentally in cytoskeletal networks.
+We introduce an anisotropic mean-field approach for the dynamics of semiflexible polymers under intermediate tension, the force range where a chain is partially extended but not in the asymptotic regime of a nearly straight contour.
+The theory is designed to exactly reproduce the lowest order equilibrium averages of a stretched polymer, and treats the full complexity of the problem: the resulting dynamics include the coupled effects of long-range hydrodynamic interactions, backbone stiffness, and large-scale polymer contour fluctuations.
+Validated by Brownian hydrodynamics simulations and comparison to optical tweezer measurements on stretched DNA, the theory is highly accurate in the intermediate tension regime over a broad dynamical range, without the need for additional dynamic fitting parameters.